What is the fee for the Medallion Program?

 When is the fee due?

-The initial fee is due with your membership agreement.
+The initial fee is due the date of your first appointment with the physician.
 It is an annual fee and will be billed to you on the anniversary of your membership.

 What are the credentials of these doctors?

-The three doctors in the Medallion Program are board certified in internal medicine and consultants in the Department of Internal Medicine at Mayo Clinic in Florida.
+The four doctors in the Medallion Program are board certified in internal medicine and consultants in the Department of Internal Medicine at Mayo Clinic in Florida.

 Will my insurance or health plan pay for the membership fee?